pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1047 - 1048 Event Messages

+Today I finish that read the RabbitMQ Essentials book, this books its a high level review of this tool, I know Apache Kafka but RabbitMQ is some different to Apache Kafka but some concepts are similar any way at all I love Microservices.

 ##### Day 1046 Read Carefully

 Well of the problems I had during the week I was able to solve 2 of them, it's funny how if you